 Once the final PDF slide deck is submitted to NGAF staff (approximately two weeks before the NGA Show), schools will be randomly assigned a room and presentation time.
-After the all schools have presented in each round of competition, judges will remain for closed door deliberation.
-Here they will be encouraged to review presentations and scoring rubrics as a panel and build a consensus on scoring and feedback statements.

 A sample schedule is included below.
 Start and end times may shift based on the overall NGA Show schedule, but the basic model will be followed to allow ample time for student preparation, judge orientation, etc.